etherisc/gif-sandbox/README.md

 * You are familiar with git
 * Your installation includes bash, Docker and git

-:warning: The shell commands below are written for a bash shell.
+PLEASE NOTE The shell commands below are written for a bash shell.
 If you are working on a Windows box you may use WSL2, Git Bash on Windows or similar.

 ## Preparations